Saturday, July 9, 2016

 The truth is that the choice is often not ours to make.
 Many writers, including myself, find out that we’re writing a series when the publisher accepts the first book and asks, “Do you already have an idea for the next one?”

 In fact most mystery writers get their start writing a series, and this has many advantages: you have a chance to build a readership over several books.
 You develop a presence on the shelves of the chain stores.
-You have a chance to develop an ever-deepening relationship with your main character, rather like an ongoing friendship in which he or she reveals more and more interesting personal and past details.
+You have a chance to develop an ever deepening relationship with your main character, rather like an ongoing friendship in which he or she reveals more and more interesting details about themselves and their pasts.

 In many ways it's more comfortable to write a series.
 Each book starts with known facts, familiar characters, setting, subsidiary characters.